cldatascience/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 (Averaged) Standard deviation of the magnitudes of Jerk signal for body acceleration (calculated using the Euclidean norm)

 -**tBodyGyroMag.mean** (numerical, radians/s)
-(Averaged) Standard deviation of the magnitudes of body angular velocity (calculated using the Euclidean norm)
+(Averaged) Mean of the magnitudes of body angular velocity (calculated using the Euclidean norm)

 -**tBodyGyroMag.std** (numerical, radians/s)
 (Averaged) Standard deviation of the magnitudes of body angular velocity (calculated using the Euclidean norm)